TOP > ABOUT > Entry Information

 The entry will be void if payment is not received by the deadline.

-You can check the receipt for the event fee in My Page of Run Japan My Page or the "statement" or "invoice" issued by your credit card company.
+You can check the receipt for the event fee in RUNNET My Page or the “statement” or “invoice” issued by your credit card company.

 Overseas:The event fee can be paid by credit card, PayPal, Alipay and Union pay